Skip to main content

 Prof. Coon is the head of the Information and Network Science Lab at Oxford, which is focused on projects related to a broad array of theories and technologies.
 The Lab's work touches upon information theory and communication systems.
 Members of the INS Lab have contributed approximately 200 papers to leading journals (IEEE, APS) and conferences on these topics.

-An area of the Lab's research that has gained attention lately has been related to the quantification of complexity and structure in graph data.
-A major line of investigation relates to how entropy measures of graphs can be exploited in data science and communication contexts to improve the compressibility of structured information.
+An area of the Lab's research that has gained attention lately has been related to the compression limits of graph data.
+A major line of investigation relates to quantifying the rate-distortion bound for graph data sources.
+Other focus areas of the INS Lab include data privacy and massive access communication.

 Current Projects